bosankus/ReposNews/README.md

 The news search `SEARCH_KEYWORD` is hardcoded currently as *BMW*

+## Updates:
+- News UI changed.
+- New API added for top headlines added.
+UI will be updated on next commit.

 ## News API
 News data is fetched from [News API](https://newsapi.org/).
 You can check the documents from [here](https://newsapi.org/docs).